gethynellis/DBA-Fundamentals/Strategic SQL Server Management: Essential Guide for IT Leaders and Business Owners.md

 - [ ] Performance
 - [ ] Monitoring and Maintenance

-## Understand What problems, if you need fix quickly
+## Understand what problems, if any, you need fix

 Brent Ozar has developed a first responder kit which he has made open source and freely available.
 You can use his tools for many things but the one I like is the quick SQL Server health check it will let you run on any SQL Server instance